GoogleCloudPlatform/community/tutorials/bigtable-spark-dataproc.md

 ## Prerequisites

-This is a follow up to [Using Spark with Cloud Bigtable](), so follow the steps in that tutorial before beginning this one.
+This is a follow up to [Using Spark with Cloud Bigtable](https://cloud.google.com/community/tutorials/bigtable-spark), so follow the steps in that tutorial before beginning this one.
 It walks you through setting up the environment variables, Bigtable instance and table, and running the Spark job locally.

 ## Setup

 ### Create Dataproc Cluster

-Set the necessary environment variables.
+Set the necessary environment variables for configuring your Dataproc cluster.

 **NOTE**: Read [Available regions and zones](https://cloud.google.com/compute/docs/regions-zones#available) for more information about regions and zones.